domfarolino/algorithms/src/algorithm_practice/Array_Algorithms/majorityElement/README.md

 when we get to the end.
 Then, we'll just have to see if the element we've landed on actually appears more than `n/2` times, or if it just _happened to be the last element_.

+Note the above example is pretty simple but mess with the ordering of the array for a bit to convince yourself that the concept holds no matter what.

+The Boyer-Moore Voting concept generalizes really well, and can be used to find all of the `k` elements that appear more than `n/k` times.
+See [this article](https://cs.stackexchange.com/questions/91803) for a good explanation of how this works.

 ## Complexity analysis

  - Time complexity: O(n)